SourceRabbit/gcode-sender/README.md

 * To build you need to open the project in Netbeans and just... build.

 Goals:
-* Provide a fast, accurate and easyto use software
+* Provide a fast, accurate and easy to use software
 * Support all GRBL CNC router and milling machines
 * Can be runned in computers with small amount of RAM and CPU.